Configuring Keebo Warehouse Optimization for Databricks

 Keebo reads usage data through views in a catalog and schema that the organization controls, not by direct access to the system catalog.
 The Keebo app generates the exact SQL and verifies the setup is correct — this is completed in Phase 2.
 The SQL script will:

 The catalog name defaults to keebo.
-Record it in the Values Reference table.
+If a different catalog was chosen during Keebo onboarding, record that name in the Values Reference table instead.

 How Is the Export Volume Created?